rendered-obsolete/rendered-obsolete.github.io/_drafts/2020/lmbr_asset_builder.md

 ---
 layout: post
-title: Lumberyard Asset Builder from Rust
+title: Lumberyard Asset Builder in Rust
 tags:
 - lumberyard
 - gamedev
 - rust
+- ffi
 - bindgen
 series: Rust in Lumberyard
 ---

-Lumberyard's Asset Builder SDK can be used to process a custom asset type for use at runtime.  ["Creating a Custom Asset Builder" in the User Guide](https://docs.aws.amazon.com/lumberyard/latest/userguide/asset-builder-custom.html) shows how to do this in C++.
+Lumberyard's __AssetBuilderSDK__ can be used to process a custom asset type for use at runtime.  ["Creating a Custom Asset Builder" in the User Guide](https://docs.aws.amazon.com/lumberyard/latest/userguide/asset-builder-custom.html) shows how to do this in C++.
 This is another extension point using shared libraries which could potentially be written in Rust.

 For a concrete example, look at __MaterialBuilder__ found in `Code\Tools\AssetProcessor\Builders\MaterialBuilder\` because it's one of the simplest.
 [At the bottom of `MaterialBuilder\Source\MaterialBuilderApplication.cpp`](https://github.com/aws/lumberyard/blob/v1.22.0.0/dev/Code/Tools/AssetProcessor/Builders/MaterialBuilder/Source/MaterialBuilderApplication.cpp#L36) you'll find the important sounding `REGISTER_ASSETBUILDER` macro.